 Roses from Joe

-The next chapter after the critically acclaimed, award-nominated ‘Observational’.
+The sequel to the critically acclaimed, Leicester Comedy Festival and Buxton Fringe award-nominated ‘Observational’.

 BEST SHOW NOMINEE LEICESTER COMEDY FESTIVAL 2020

 'The UK's first solo stand-up show after lockdown'

 'Acclaimed stand up Nathan Cassidy has always had something of the magician about him.
 You can think you are listening to observational comedy only to realise by the end of his show that it has become - and indeed always was - something else entirely.'

 READ THE BRITISH COMEDY GUIDE INTERVIEW